Terrell High School

 Terrell High School is a public high school located in the city of Terrell, Texas, USA and newly classified as a 5A school by the UIL.
 It is a part of the Terrell Independent School District located in northwest Kaufman County.
-In 2013, the school was rated "Met Standard" by the Texas Education Agency.
+In 2022–23, the school was rated by the Texas Education Agency as follows: 63 (D) overall, 66 (D) for Student Achievement, 68 (D) for School Progress, and 50 (F) for Closing the Gaps.

 Athletics

 The Terrell Tigers compete in volleyball, cross country, football, basketball, powerlifting, soccer, golf, tennis, track, baseball, and softball.